Alfresco/docs-alfresco/federation-services/latest/config/index.md

 ##### Integration Connection

-> **Caution**:As of the 3.1.1 release, MSGraph connectors cannot rerun errored documents.
+> **Caution:** As of the 3.1.1 release, MSGraph connectors cannot rerun errored documents.
 We are aware of the issue, and it will be addressed in the next release.

-> **Important**: The Microsoft Graph APIs throttle connections that make what it considers excessive api calls.
+> **Important:** The Microsoft Graph APIs throttle connections that make what it considers excessive api calls.
 They have not shared these metrics, and they are determined dynamically based on previous usage and presumably account type.
 [See this link for more details](https://docs.microsoft.com/en-us/sharepoint/dev/general-development/how-to-avoid-getting-throttled-or-blocked-in-sharepoint-online#why-cant-you-just-tell-me-the-exact-throttling-limits){:target="_blank"}

 ##### Job Configuration